marle3003/mokapi/docs/guides/get-started/running.md

 [Installation](/docs/guides/get-started/installation.md).

 ## Mocking Petstore API
-Start Mokapi with the following command:
+Start Mokapi with the following command using Petstore OpenAPI specification directly from the web:

 ```
 mokapi --providers-http-url https://petstore3.swagger.io/api/v3/openapi.json
 ```

 This starts Mokapi with the Petstore on port 80 and the dashboard on port 8080.
+Petstore is available on port 80 because the server URL is defined in the specification as `/api/v3` and port 80 is default for HTTP.
 Mokapi supports many options that can be passed in multiple places, check [options reference](/docs/configuration/reference.md) for more info.

+## Test your mock REST API

 Let's check to see if it's working: